Michael-Brodsky/OCR/Tesseract/bin/readme.txt

 This folder cotains executable versions of the UI apps.
-These versions disable source code viewing and application modifications by the user.
+These versions not vciewable or editable by the user.